Arturszott/Gistcult/dev-diary.md

 ## Day 2
 Dear diary, I've got it finally right.
 I have a feeling that I don't follow redux principles like it should be done.
 I've succeeded with forcing react-router to do some actions and save the results in the store.
 Finally having the setup right I can focus more on it's stability.
 Had some problems with CORS but chrome [plugin](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi) saved the day.
 This saved me some time from moving all the calls to the node layer.
 I still have no idea where to import the app config, but there are more important things to do.

+## Day 3
+Dear diary, I've been very disappointed about karma behaviour, so I had to get rid of it.
+Mocha does the job.
+I've finally have the setup that works.